What Is Sleepwalking?

 Sometimes, these other conditions may happen with sleepwalking:

 - sleep apnea (brief pauses in breathing while sleeping)

 - night terrors

 Is Sleepwalking Harmful?

 Sleepwalking itself is not harmful.
-However, sleepwalking episodes can be hazardous since sleepwalking kids aren't awake and may not realize what they're doing, such as walking down stairs or opening windows.
+But sleepwalking can be hazardous because sleepwalking kids aren't awake and may not realize what they're doing, such as walking down stairs or opening windows.

 Sleepwalking is not usually a sign that something is emotionally or psychologically wrong with a child.
 And it doesn't cause any emotional harm.
 Sleepwalkers probably won't even remember the nighttime stroll.

 Sleepwalking isn't dangerous by itself.
 But it's important to take precautions so that your sleepwalking child is less likely to fall down, run into something, walk out the front door, or drive (if your teen is a sleepwalker).